r0ld3x/terabox-downloader-bot/README.md

 ```
 <h2>🍰 Contribution Guidelines:</h2>

-Use at own risk. i am not responsible for any break of Terms and conditions of any companies.
+Use at own risk.
+I am not responsible for break of any Terms and conditions of any companies and businesses.